OasisLMF/OasisEvaluation/README.md

 The shift to Oasis Platform 1.0.0 represents a significant shift in architecture, since the Windows SQL server is no longer required the entire platform can be run via docker containers on a single machine or, if required, scaled up in size to run on a container orchestration based system such as [kubernetes](https://kubernetes.io).

 Docker support is the main requirement for running the platform, this is generally limited to Linux so that is the main focus of this example Evaluation deployment.
-Running the install script from this repository automates install process of the **OasisPlatform API 1.0.0**, **User Interface** and example **PiWind model**.
+Running the install script from this repository automates install process of the OasisPlatform API 1.0.0, User Interface and example PiWind model.

 ## Install Prerequisites
 * Host Operating system with docker support, see [Docker compatibility matrix](https://success.docker.com/article/compatibility-matrix).